jinling-c-git/DailySpinner/README.md

 # DailySpinner

 Hi 👋 This is Xiaoya & Jinling.
 Welcome to **Daily Spinner**.
-If you have trouble making choices everyday, please try **Daily Spinnner** and have some fun!
+If you have trouble making choices every day, please try **Daily Spinner** and have some fun!

 ## Inspiration 💡
-- We would like to help people making decisions of the daily life
+- We would like to help people make decisions in the daily life
 - Researches indicate that people having difficulty making decisions can be a sign of depression
 - It is nice to have some fun when you don't know which one to choose

 ## What it does 🧩
-- User can spin the wheel to decide the next meal, workout, or activity
+- User can spin the wheel to decide on the next meal, workout, or activity
 - User can get a fortune cookie note (1 note per day)

 ## How we built it 👩‍💻